ga-dc/wdi5-project4/readme.md

 SUBMIT a three-sentence, 30-second pitch of your project idea as an issue to THIS repo before 9:00 AM Wednesday.

 ### Wednesday HW (27 May)
-- create a repo for your project
+- Create a repo for your project
-- create a folder in your project repo called `planning`.
+- Create a folder in your project repo called `planning`.
 Place the following in it:
   - A markdown file that contains 5 user stories
-  - pictures of sketches/wireframes
+  - Pictures of sketches/wireframes
-    - have at least 3 views wireframed
+    - Have at least 3 views wireframed
-    - if your app is a single page application, create at least 3 wireframes of your single page application at different states
+    - If your app is a single page application, create at least 3 wireframes of your single page application at different states

+### Thursday HW (28 May)
+Create an ERD for your project.
+Incorporate all the models you expect to use, and also all the fields (columns) you expect each model to have.

+This can be made on LucidChart.com, drawn by hand, sketched on a whiteboard...
+However, a photo or screenshot of the completed ERD must be included in your project repo.

+As a Git issue, submit a link to the image of the ERD within your repo's file system.
+(That is, the domain of the link should be `Github.com`, not `Imgur.com` or something.)